Health Services in Leeds

 Antenatal Visit from 28 weeks onwards

-A 0-19 Specialist Public Health Nurse who specialises in Health Visiting will visit you at your home or community setting which may be within a children centre or a health centre.
+A 0-19 Specialist Public Health Nurse who specialises in Health Visiting may visit you at your home or offer a virtual contact.
 We’ll discuss the support we can offer and see if there is anything we can help you with before your baby arrives.
-You’ll be given a personal child health record (PCHR).
+You’ll be sent a personal child health record (PCHR) and some information containing public health messages.
 This is known as the ‘red book ‘.
 We’ll use this to record your child’s weight and height, vaccinations, and other important information.

 When baby arrives (10-14 days following delivery)

-We will visit you again at your home and share information around feeding, safe sleeping and caring for your baby.
+We will visit you at your home to learn more about your experiences and share information around feeding, safe sleeping and caring for your baby.
 We’ll review your baby’s development and discuss how you’re feeling and any extra help you may need.

 6–8-week visit

-Your 0-19 Specialist Public Health Nurse will visit you at home to discuss your baby’s development and wellbeing.
+Your 0-19 Specialist Public Health Nurse will visit you at home between 6 to 12 weeks to discuss your baby’s development and wellbeing.
 We will listen to how you are all feeling physically and emotionally since the birth of your baby and share information about topics such as feeding, immunisations and settling your baby.

 Aged 8-12 months and 2-2½ years

 We offer developmental reviews for your baby/child at both these ages.
-They usually take place in either a community setting such as a health centre or a children’s centre or in your home with a 0-19 Family Health Worker.
+They usually take place in your home or a Children's centre with a 0-19 Family Health Worker.

-We will talk to you about how your baby/child is growing and developing.
+We will talk to you about how your baby/child is growing and developing. you may be sent through a questionnaire (ASQ) to complete before the visit.
 We’ll share information about oral health, healthy eating, vision, hearing, language development and keeping your child safe.
 At the 2-2½ year development review we’ll also discuss good sleeping habits, toilet training, speech and communicating with others.

 Aged 4-5 years